 using the stairs, doing housework and gardening.

-To support parents to continue their child’s learning and development whilst at home we have compiled a variety of useful resources which can be delivered within the home environment (indoors or outside).
+To support parents and school staff to continue pupils’ learning and development, we have compiled a variety of useful resources which can be delivered within the home or school environment (indoors or outside).

 60 Second Challenges